ViktorNfa/KIBO/README.md

 ### ESP32 Firmware

-The ESP32 firmware is located in the `Code/esp32_cam_tests` directory.
+The ESP32 firmware is still to be developed, but test files can be located in the `Code/esp32_tests` directory for the ESP32 and the `Code/esp32_cam_tests` directory for the ESP32-CAM.
 This firmware is responsible for:

-- Controlling the camera module.
+- Starting FreeRTOS and seting up the tasks and priorities.
 - Managing sensors and actuators.
 - Communicating with ROS2 nodes via micro-ROS (uROS).